huangege/ACM_POJ/README.md

 This is the solution codes for POJ.com problems.
-All of which are Accept.
+All of which are Accepted.